mahykari/neural-certificates/README.md

 # Cautions for using this repository

-Most of the code here is written experimentally;
+Most of the code here is written experimentally.
-some modules are stale, and will not work.
+Some modules are stale, and will not work.
 Some modules are duplicates of other modules.
 My _suggestion_ is to look at the drafts;
 at commit